DreadmarchMil/Dreadmarch_Military_Roster/PRD.md

 # Planning Guide

-A personnel management database for tracking characters and NPCs in a Star Wars Sith Empire military roleplay community, designed to feel like an authentic in-universe Imperial terminal system.
+A personnel management database for tracking characters and NPCs across multiple military units in a Star Wars Sith Empire roleplay community (Dreadmarch), designed to feel like an authentic in-universe Imperial terminal system.

 **Experience Qualities**:
 1. **Authoritative** - The interface should evoke the rigid, militaristic hierarchy of the Sith Empire with precise data organization and commanding visual presence